 Living together can test even the strongest of relationships.
+Moving in with your boyfriend too soon can actually have disastrous consequences.
 You must also spare a thought to what percentage of couples break up after moving in together?
 Statistics suggest that 39 per cent of couples who move in together break up eventually, and only 40 per cent go on to get married.

 Of these, 21 per cent may just decide to continue living together without feeling the need to legitimatize their relationship through marriage.
 The odds of surviving moving in together can be stacked against you if you act on impulse and take this step too soon.

 How long should you be dating before you move in together?
+How soon is too soon to move in together?
 Well!
 As you have figured it out by now, you should be in a serious relationship for at least 6 months before you decide to take the move-in plunge.

-Related Reading: While Living in With My Partner I Realised I Could Never Marry Her…
+Related Reading: While Living in With My Partner I Realized I Could Never Marry Her…

 Does moving in together kill a relationship?